Aarhus University Seal

 Publications from the project

-Below you will find the peer-reviewed scientific publications that are centrally part of the voice project.
+Below you will find peer-reviewed scientific publications that are main outputs of the voice project.
 Further below we include links to some recent non-refereed and outreach publications that are also associated with the project.

 Abstract: Many studies have examined characteristic verbal aspects of Donald J. Trump’s political communication, from his authoritarian rhetoric to his preference for short words and simple sentences, as expressions of his populism.
 This article focuses on his use of non-verbal voice quality.
 In analyzing the “Trump rallies” and other materials from his successful campaigning before the 2016 United States presidential election, I argue that Trump’s evocative and meaningful uses of pitch, amplitude, speech rate, rhythm, and other vocal measures combine to make his paralanguage exceptionally and counter-normatively informal, and that this informality amplifies his explicitly populist messaging.
 I conclude by suggesting that Trump’s informal voice solves an important problem for him: It allows him to express his populism with a deeply personal undertone, and thereby potentially to make his claims to popular identification ring intuitively true.